Last Updated: October 14, 2020.

 As we do every year on October’s third weekend, we celebrated Thanksgiving with both sides of the family, spending time in Rexdale and Sauga as we caught up with parents, siblings, and anyone else who’d come along for the ride.
 The food was on point as usual (thanks in part to Butterball hooking both sides up with turkeys for the holiday season!), but what really impressed me this Thanksgiving was how much Little Man came out of his shell around family and got comfortable with everyone!
 We’re spent the last couple of years fostering the idea that he can play with family other than his parents, but this was the first time he did it without us having to do a thing.

 It was a Thanksgiving miracle!

 Also, in the spirit of the Thanksgiving season, I gave the $80 that was left on my Subway gift card to a friend who could use it far more than I could.
-Sure, it was great to go downstairs on my lunch breaks and gorge without having to pay for it, getting to know the staff who’d often give me perplexed looks, wondering why I’d spend so much money on sandwiches of all things… but none of us live life isolated from the world around us, and we forget too often to brighten other people’s days — not just our own.
+Sure, it was great to go downstairs on my lunch breaks and gorge without having to pay for it, getting to know the staff who’d often give me perplexed looks, wondering why I’d spend so much money on sandwiches of all things… but none of us live life isolated from the world around us.
+We forget too often to brighten other people’s days — not just our own.

 The Bat Flip Heard the World ‘Round